Home renovations are one of the biggest, yet most rewarding tasks to take on and can add heaps of value to your current home.

 Another bonus for doing a kitchen renovation during autumn is contractors sometimes provide off-season discounts, as they are quieter during this time.

-Other home renovation jobs to take on in autumn can be exterior painting, new flooring and adding decking to the garden.
+Other home renovation jobs to take on in autumn include new flooring.

 Winter (November – February)